bodaro/riveroad/ski.md

 * Please clean the workbench after using it
 * Store your boots on the shelves in the back of the garage
 * To dry your boots, use a dryer in the garage
-* To keep them warn, you can bring rthe boots to the laundry room overnight (but not into the house)
+* To keep them warn, you can bring the boots to the laundry room overnight (but not into the house)

 ##### Ski Cabin Mid-Week  and Guest Days

 * Mid-Week is noon Sunday to 6PM Friday each week
 * The mid-week cabin is not available during these holidays:
   * December 25 at 5PM to January 1 at noon
-  * Sunday January 19 to Monday January 20 at noon
+  * Sunday January 16 to Monday January 17 at noon
-  * Sunday February 16 to Monday February 17 at noon
+  * Sunday February 21 to Monday February 22 at noon
 * Weekend guest rates are charged for the above holiday period

 ##### Hot Tub Maintenance

-* We use the _IONX_ system which is the blue liquid.
-The idea is to use 10 oz of that liquid per week on Thursdays and then keep the chlorine at a low level.
-There is also a charcoal? filter inside the existing filter that is compatible with this system.
-* In the floater we use chlorine tablets (dichlorine or tri chlorine) not bromide.
-And we should keep 2 tablets in there at all times.
+* We use the _FROG_ system which is 2 canisters that float in the tub.
 * If there is heavier use we should also dump _some_ free chlorine granules to stave off dirty/smelly water (approx 1/4 cup per 4 people using the tub).
 * Also to note: there is a set of all required chemicals (and test strips) in a box in the master bedroom or master closet.
 Theres another set in the garage on a shelf.
-* Cherie has a special lightweight flexible hose in the garage that can be used to fill the tub.
-She can do it but requires assistance from one of you to open the lid.
+* There is a special lightweight flexible hose in the garage that can be used to fill the tub.